-Breast-feeding: It is not known if miconazole passes into breast milk.
-If you are a breast-feeding mother, do not use miconazole unless recommended by your doctor.
+Breast-feeding: : It is not known if miconazole passes into breast milk.
+If you are breast-feeding, do not use miconazole unless recommended by your doctor.

-Children: Miconazole should not be used by girls less than 12 years of age, unless recommended by a doctor.
+Children: Miconazole should not be used by children less than 12 years of age, unless recommended by a doctor.